PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 orchestration suite and the core/architecture/TensorFlow boundary before changing the shared reconciliation.
 Commit and push only; do not create or update a pull request.

+## Singleton/consecutive-Reshape result implementation checkpoint

+`run_singleton_consecutive_reshape()` now returns the ordered result dictionaries for singleton-channel transpose, duplicate fan-out, and consecutive Reshape.
+The lowerer's private helper forwards the typed triple.
+All three existing call sites continue ignoring it, so ModelIR and reconciliation behavior remain unchanged in this checkpoint.

+Sequential validation across every orchestration suite is `294 passed in 3.93s`.
+The core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `339 passed in 25.88s`.
+Focused helper, ordered-result, target-form, and shared-state-scope contracts pass.

+At resume, characterize the earlier shared reconciliation using all preceding sanitizer/repair results, the three cluster result dictionaries, and tensor-count prune accounting.
+Do not use an incomplete subset of cluster counters.
+Commit and push only; do not create or update a pull request.